raspishake/raspshake-nodeRED-examples/README.md

 See: https://manual.raspberryshake.org/udp.html

-# how to install node-RED on your computer (or another Raspberry Pi)
+# How to install node-RED on your computer (or another Raspberry Pi)

 Example: Ubuntu 18.04